Joshua-W-Adams/flutter_architecture_template/theory/dart/dart.md

 - yield : It is used to emit values from a generator either async or sync.
 - yield*: It delegates the call to another generator and after that generator stops producing the values, it resumes generating its own values.

+## Const

+Const constructors are used to create canonicalized instances, which means a class instantiation with the same arguments will return the old instance from the memory.
+This makes our program memory efficient.